IonRepo/IonDiff/paper/paper.md

 Moreover, users may find information regarding their previous executions of the scripts in the *logs* folder, which should be used to track possible errors on data format and more.
 Finally, a number of tests for checking out all **IonDiff** functions can be found in the *tests* folder.

 Mainly, our code is based on the sklearn [@scikit] implementation of k-means clustering, although numpy [@numpy] and matplotlib [@matplotlib] are used for numerical analysis and plotting, respectively.
 The current version reads information from VASP [@vasp] simulations, although future releases (already under active development) will extend its scope to simulations from other molecular dynamics software packages (either *ab initio* or classical).

 # Methods

 ## Machine learning outline

-K-means algorithm conforms spherical groups, given that, for every subgroup $G = \{G_1, G_2, \dots, G_k\}$ in a dataset, it minimizes the sum of squares:
+K-means algorithm conforms spherical groups given that, for every subgroup $G = \{G_1, G_2, \dots, G_k\}$ in a dataset, it minimizes the sum of squares:

 \begin{equation}
     \sum_{i = 1}^N \min_{\boldsymbol{\mu}_j \in G} \left( \| \mathbf{x}_i - \boldsymbol{\mu}_j \|^2 \right)